cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 4. Dialogue States
 ^^^^^^^^^^^^^^^^^^

-Defining the dialogue states might be the most difficult exercise of a sucessful conversational application as choosing the right programming pattern for dialogue states requires a familiar and nuanced understanding of Workbench paradigm as well as the underlying application logic.
+Defining the dialogue states might be the most difficult exercise of a sucessful conversational application.
 In E-mart example, we can define a dialogue state for every intent.
+Workbench3 also supports defining one dialogue state for multiple intents.
+Choosing the right programming pattern for dialogue states requires a familiar and nuanced understanding of Workbench paradigm as well as the underlying application logic.
+In this section we will explore both options in details.

-For the home assisstant blueprint, let's take a closer look at these intents for controlling doors: `close_door`, `open_door`, `lock_door`, and `unlock_door`.
+In the home assisstant blueprint, let's take a closer look at these intents for controlling doors: `close_door`, `open_door`, `lock_door`, and `unlock_door`.
 Let's define a dialogue state for each of these intents.

 .. code:: python